buzzqw/TUS/OBSS/markdown-separati/en/09-skills.md

 For each new profession you create, associate 4 skills taken from the **Table: List of Skills and Related Ability Score for Use**.
 One skill will start with a score of 1, two skills will start with a score of 2, and the most specific and professional one will start with a score of 3.

-In agreement with the Narrator, it is also possible to change the order of Skills for Professions already listed, making the character more capable in some skills rather than others.
+In agreement with the Game Master, it is also possible to change the order of Skills for Professions already listed, making the character more capable in some skills rather than others.

 ### Skills, Intelligence, and Character Background